juliema/aTRAM/doc/atram_reference.md

-Fill in the capitalized portions with your options, and fill in the paths.

-There are many more options than this, so for reference list them like so:

-atram.py -h`

-# aTRAM main script arguments
+# aTRAM

-Several arguments have synonyms, given below.
+This  takes a query sequence and a blast database built with the atram_preprocessor.py script and builds assemblies.

+If you specify more than one query sequence and/or more than one blast database then aTRAM will build one assembly for each query/blast DB pair.

+NOTE: You may use a text file to hold the command-line arguments
+like: @/path/to/args.txt.
+This is particularly useful when specifying multiple blast databases or multiple query sequences.

-## General:
+ ## Arguments

-- `-h, --help`
+`-h, --help`

-  - List arguments
+Show this help message and exit.

-- `--version`
+`--version`

-  - Give version number
+Show program's version number and exit.

-## Required arguments:

-- `-b DB, --blast-db DB, --sra DB, --db DB, --database DB`
+`-b DB [DB ...], --blast-db DB [DB ...], --sra DB [DB ...], --db DB [DB ...], --database DB [DB ...]`

-  - The aTRAM library. match the name you gave for the library prefix in `atram_preprocessor.py`.

-- `-o OUTPUT, --output OUTPUT`
+This needs to match the DB prefix you entered for atram_preprocessor.py.
+You may repeat this argument to run the --query sequence(s) against multiple blast databases.

+`-q QUERY [QUERY ...], --query QUERY [QUERY ...], --target QUERY [QUERY ...], --probe QUERY [QUERY ...]`

+The path to the fasta file with sequences of interest.
+You may repeat this argument.
+If you do then Each --query sequence file will be run against every --blast-db.

+`-Q QUERY_SPLIT [QUERY_SPLIT ...], --query-split QUERY_SPLIT [QUERY_SPLIT ...],
+--target-split QUERY_SPLIT [QUERY_SPLIT ...]
+`
+The path to the fasta file with multiple sequences of interest.
+This will take every sequence in the fasta file and treat it as if it were its own --query argument.
+So every sequence in --query-split will be run against every --blast-db.

+`-o OUTPUT_PREFIX, --output-prefix OUTPUT_PREFIX`

-  - Give a prefix for output files.
-You may include a directory path as part of the prefix.
+This is the prefix of all of the output files.
+So you can identify different blast output file sets.
+You may include a directory as part of the prefix. aTRAM will add suffixes to differentiate output files.

-- `-q QUERY, --query QUERY, --target QUERY` or
-  `-Q QUERY_SPLIT, --query QUERY_SPLIT, --target QUERY_SPLIT`

-  - This specifies the query sequence or sequences.
-If one sequence use the "-q" option.
-For many query sequences, "-Q".

-## Optional aTRAM arguments:

-- `a {abyss,trinity,velvet,spades}, --assembler {abyss,trinity,velvet,spades}`
+`-a {abyss,trinity,velvet,spades,none}, --assembler
+{abyss,trinity,velvet,spades,none}`

-  - Choose which assembler to use from the list.
-If you do not use this argument then aTRAM will do a single blast run and stop before assembly.
+Which assembler to use.
+Choosing "none" (the default) will do a single blast run and stop before any assembly.

-- `-i N, --iterations N`
+`-i N, --iterations N`

-  - The number of pipeline iterations.
+The number of pipeline iterations.
 The default is "5".

-- `-p, --protein`
+`-p, --protein`

-  - Are the query sequences protein? aTRAM will guess if you skip this argument.
+Are the query sequences protein? aTRAM will guess if you skip this argument.

-- `--fraction FRACTION`
+`--fraction FRACTION`

-  - Use only the specified fraction of the aTRAM database.
-The default is to use all data (=1.0).
-This option is useful for very large datasets and for high-copy targets such as mitochondria.
+Use only the specified fraction of the aTRAM database.
+The default is 1.0.

-- `--cpus CPUS, --processes CPUS, --max-processes CPUS`
+`--cpus CPUS, --processes CPUS, --max-processes CPUS`

-  - We default to a number that will not use up all of your cores.
-You may set this number to use more preocessors, but be aware that aTRAM uses a lot of temporary disk space (usually in /tmp), so you should balance the increased parallelization with the increase in temporary disk space.
-We should also note that you can use the `--temp-dir` option (below) to use a higher capacity disk.
+Number of CPU processors to use.
+This will also be used for the assemblers when possible.
+We will use 8 out of 12 CPUs.

-- `--log-file LOG_FILE`
+`--log-file LOG_FILE`

-  - Specifies the full path of the log file (full path).
-The default is to use the DIR and DB arguments to come up with a name like so: `DIR/DB_atram.log`
+Log file (full path)".

+`--path PATH`

+If the assembler or blast you want to use is not in your $PATH then use this to prepend directories to your path.

+`-t DIR, --temp-dir DIR`

+Place temporary files in this directory.
+All files will be deleted after aTRAM completes.
+The directory must exist.

+`--keep-temp-dir`

+This flag will keep the temporary files in the --temp-dir around for debugging.

-- `-T SECONDS, --timeout SECONDS`
+`-T SECONDS, --timeout SECONDS`

-  - How many seconds to wait for an assembler before stopping the run.
-To wait forever set this to 0\.
+How many seconds to wait for an assembler before stopping the run.
+To wait forever set this to 0.
 The default is "300" (5 minutes).
-This option was added to account for assembler module errors we observed in Abyss when long reads are used; under certain conditions Abyss can rarely run indefinitely and must be killed.

-## Optional values for blast-filtering contigs:
+`--no-filter`

+Do not filter the assembled contigs.
+This will: set both the --bit-score and --contig-length to 0

-- `--bit-score SCORE`
+`--bit-score SCORE`

-  - Remove contigs that have a value less than this.
-The default is 70.0\.
-This is turned off by the --no-filter argument.
-Increasing this arguement is useful if you are getting non-target contigs; if small or divergent targets are missed, reducing it can also be tried.
+Remove contigs that have a value less than this.
+The default is "70.0".
+This is turned off by the --no- filter argument.

-- `--contig-length CONTIG_LENGTH, --length CONTIG_LENGTH`
+`--contig-length CONTIG_LENGTH, --length CONTIG_LENGTH`

-  - Remove blast hits that are shorter than this length.
-The default is 100\.
-This is turned off by the --no-filter argument.
+Remove blast hits that are shorter than this length.
+The default is "100".
+This is turned off by the --no- filter argument.

-- `--no-filter`

-  - Do not filter the assembled contigs.
-This will set both the --bit-score and --contig-length to 0

-## Optional blast arguments:

-- `--db-gencode CODE`
+`--db-gencode CODE
+`

-  - The genetic code to use during blast runs.
-The default is "1", the standard eukaryotic code.
-For chloroplast, mitochondrial, and bacterial protein targets, refer to [NCBI codes](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG1) for the correct option.
+The genetic code to use during blast runs.
+The default is "1".

-- `--evalue EVALUE`
+`--evalue EVALUE`

-  - The default evalue for BLAST is 1e-10.
+The default evalue is "1e-10".

+`--word-size WORD_SIZE
+`
+Word size for wordfinder algorithm.
+'Must be >= 2.

-- `--max-target-seqs MAX`
+`--max-target-seqs MAX`

-  - Maximum hit sequences per shard.
-The default is calculated automatically based on the available memory and the number of shards. this could be useful for very high-copy targets.
+Maximum hit sequences per shard.
+Default is calculated based on the available memory and the number of shards.

-optional assembler arguments:
+`--batch-size BATCH_SIZE`

+Use this option to control blast memory usage and the concatenation of queries.
+Setting this value too low can degrade performance.

-- `--no-long-reads`
+`--no-long-reads`

-  - Do not use long reads during assembly (Abyss, Trinity, Velvet).
-This controls behavior of a new option, where previously recovered contigs are used in assemblies as "long read data."
-If jobs do not finish due to assembly module problems, refer above to time limits on aTRAM runs.
+Do not use long reads during assembly.
+(Abyss, Trinity, Velvet)

-- `--kmer KMER`
+`--kmer KMER`

-  - k-mer size.
+k-mer size.
 The default is 64 for Abyss and 31 for Velvet.
-Note: the maximum kmer length for Velvet is 31 (Abyss, Velvet).
+Note: the maximum kmer length for Velvet is
+31. (Abyss, Velvet)

-- `--mpi`
+`--mpi`

-  - Use MPI for this assembler.
-The assembler must have been compiled to use MPI (Abyss) and mpirun must be available in the path.
+Use MPI for this assembler.
+The assembler 'must have been compiled to use MPI.
+(Abyss)

-- `--bowtie2`
+`--bowtie2
+`

-  - Use bowtie2 during assembly (Trinity).
+Use bowtie2 during assembly.
+(Trinity)

-- `--max-memory MEMORY`
+`--max-memory MEMORY`

-  - Maximum amount of memory to use in gigabytes.
-The default is 30 (Trinity, Spades).
+Maximum amount of memory to use in gigabytes.
+We will use 12 out of 24 GB of free/unused memory.
+(Trinity, Spades)

-- `--exp-coverage EXP_COVERAGE, --expected-coverage EXP_COVERAGE`
+`--exp-coverage EXP_COVERAGE, --expected-coverage EXP_COVERAGE`

-  - The expected coverage of the region.
-The default is 30 (Velvet).
-Refer to the Velvet manual for this option.
+The expected coverage of the region.
+The default is "30".
+(Velvet)

-- `--ins-length INS_LENGTH`
+`--ins-length INS_LENGTH`

-  - The mean size of the fragments used in the short-read library.
-The default is 300 (Velvet).
-This can be calculated from short read data given a reference, or refer to your library construction solution.
+The size of the fragments used in the short-read library.
+The default is "300".
+(Velvet)

-- `--min-contig-length MIN_CONTIG_LENGTH`
+`--min-contig-length MIN_CONTIG_LENGTH`

-  - The minimum contig length used by the assembler itself.
-The default is 100 (Velvet).
+The minimum contig length used by the assembler itself.
+The default is "100".
+(Velvet)

-- `--cov-cutoff COV_CUTOFF`
+`--cov-cutoff COV_CUTOFF`

-  - Read coverage cutoff value (Spades).
+Read coverage cutoff value.
 Must be a positive float value, or "auto", or "off".
-The default value is "off".
+The default is "off".
+(Spades)

-# Assembling multiple genes against a library
+## Assembling multiple genes against a library

  aTRAM2.0 can assemble a set of genes against a single library.
-Create a single file with multiple fasta-formatted sequences and then simply use `-Q QUERY_SPLIT` where QUERY_SPLIT is the name of the file you created above.
+Create a single file with multiple fasta-formatted sequences and then simply use ` -Q QUERY_SPLIT` where QUERY_SPLIT is the name of the file you created above.

-# Example of running a shell loop
+## Example of running a shell loop

 In many cases it is convenient to run aTRAM 2 as a loop, assembling a set of genes for a set of taxa.
 These can be set up in two parts, as shown below.
 Note that aTRAM2 has built in functions supporting assembly of many genes against a library, as described just above.

 ```
 # Make aTRAM libraries